Classification of critical phenomena in hierarchical small-world networks: Behavior of the Order Parameter

 We can extend the discussion to include the effect of further control parameters, such as an external field $\eta_{0}=\eta=e^{-\beta h}$.
-We find that its generic RG-flow can be expressed asymptotically as
+Its generic RG-flow can be expressed asymptotically as

 with some $\mu_{c}$-dependent constant $C>0$, near the critical point $\mu_{c}$ and for sufficiently small $\kappa_{\infty}^{+}\left(\mu_{c}\right)$.
-(E.g., in Supplement B we find $C=2\mu_{c}$ for the Ising model on HN5.)
-This satisfies the physical requirements on its FP, $\eta_{\infty}=0,1$; only for $h=0$ the RG-flow remains at the unstable FP, i.e., $\eta_{n}\equiv1$ f. a. $n$, and for any $h>0$ the stable strong-coupling FP at $\eta_{\infty}=0$ is reached eventually.
-The eigenvalue near the unstable FP satisfies $\lambda_{h}\leq2$ such that $y_{h}=\log_{2}\lambda_{h}\leq1$, as shown in Ref.~\cite{PhysRevLett.108.255703}.
+This satisfies the physical requirements on its FP, $\eta_{\infty}=0,1$; only for $h=0$ the RG-flow remains at the unstable FP, i.e., $\eta_{n}\equiv1$ f.~a.~$n$, and for any $h>0$ the stable strong-coupling FP at $\eta_{\infty}=0$ is reached eventually.
+The eigenvalue near the unstable FP satisfies $\lambda_{h}\leq2$ such that the magnetic exponent becomes $y_{h}=\log_{2}\lambda_{h}\leq1$, as shown in Ref.~\cite{PhysRevLett.108.255703}.
 There, a scaling theory is developed concerning the BKT regime based on the exponentially divergent correlation length in Eq.~(\ref{eq:xi_BKT}), leading to an order-parameter (magnetization, fraction of sites on percolating cluster, etc.)

 when $y_{t}\to0$.
 Of course, for $y_{t}>0$ it is~\cite{Pathria}

 for small-world systems where $N$ takes the role of $L^{d}$~\cite{PhysRevLett.108.255703}.